Robin Banks in the Radio Northsea International studio. Photographer unknown, the picture was posted on Facebook by Robin.

 Robin, far left, on board the Radio 390 tender.
 Photo published by the Free Radio Association and kindly provided by George Morris.

-marketed by the Free Radio Association.
+Free Radio Association.
 He is on the far left of the group in the picture on the right.

 Robin's fascination with the former World War II anti-aircraft fort continued and, while working at Twickenham film studios in 1968, he discussed it with director Richard Lester.
 Lester was in the process of making the Peter Cook / Spike